greateidea/orange/README.md

 }[]
 ```
 ##### fetchDataFunc
-It will be invoked when 'comonentDidmount' and the event 'onChange' of [antd](https://ant.design/) `Table` triggered.
+It will be invoked when 'comonentDidmount' and 'onChange' of [antd](https://ant.design/) `Table` triggered.
-if you provide a [ref](#ref), it will give you a 'doQuery' function to invoked 'fetchDataFunc'.
+Provide a [ref](#ref), the 'doQuery' function can be used to tigger 'fetchDataFunc'.
 ```js
 (pagination, filters, sorter) => Promise<
   current: string | number;